Written on Oct 14, 2018

 So what are some things that come to your mind when you think of debuggers?
 I think of breakpoints.
 Turns out there are hardware breakpoints and software breakpoints.

 Software breakpoints are implemented in software.
 The running code is modified so that a breakpoint occurs.
 You can have an unlimited number of breakpoints.
-A limitation is that they can only break on execute.
-In x86 you have to replace the current instruction with int3.
+A limitation is that they can only break on execute

 These are some definitions and notes I took down regarding some concepts.
 They are a bit messy and have no story connecting them because some of this stuff went over my head :)